 ISEP is an international exchange network, of which Willamette is a member, that places students at universities around the world.
 WU can send students to over 100 locations.
 In return we receive students from universities around the world.
 Through ISEP students can select from a variety of campuses and communities that meets their academic and personal goals.

-Locations for 2019-20: Argentina, Austria, Brazil, Bulgaria, Canada, Chile, Czech Republic, Denmark, Estonia, Finland, France, French Antilles, Hong Kong, Hungary, Latvia, Lithuania, Malaysia, Malta, Mexico, Netherlands (except Leiden), Norway, Portugal, Réunion Island, South Korea, Spain, Sweden, Switzerland, Thailand, United Arab Emirates, and Uruguay.
+Locations for 2019-20: Argentina, Austria, Brazil, Bulgaria, Canada, Chile, Czech Republic, Estonia, Finland, France, French Antilles, Hong Kong, Hungary, Latvia, Lithuania, Malaysia, Malta, Mexico, Netherlands (except Leiden), Portugal, Réunion Island, Spain, Sweden, Switzerland, Thailand, United Arab Emirates, and Uruguay.
 NOTE: For countries with multiple sites, please check with OIE to determine if any specific site in which you have interest is open to WU students.

 1. How does ISEP work?

 This is your chance to learn in a completely different education system.
 You become a full student at the host university and participate in that university’s established systems.
 Registration processes, coursework, number of courses, assessments, and grading scales are unique by country, university, and sometimes, by department.
 If you are seeking an independent experience, this is a challenge that you may relish.
 ISEP provides country-specific guides on academic norms.
 Local ISEP coordinators help students navigate the adjustment based on their culture-specific approach.
 Key to success: Be flexible about course options and proactive on accessing local on-site resources.

 Many ISEP universities offer at least some coursework in English, even if the local language is not English.
 Language courses are often available for exploring the host language for students taking courses primarily in English.
 Students seeking to take courses taught in the host language will find an even broader range of courses available.